thephez/original-evolution-whitepaper/README.md

 be seeders and leechers in BitTorrent; only a small fraction of users seed, and of those, most
 have financial incentives to do so.
 Of seeders, most of those are on desktop apps, with
 browsers and mobile devices needing to go through proxies to access the torrent network.
-What this results in is the cryptocurrency p2p network where end­users rarely access directly
+What this results in is the cryptocurrency p2p network where end-users rarely access directly
 and instead access via centralized businesses and mostly without SPV (Simplified Payment
 Verification), especially on the web.
 This reduces the benefits such as permissionless access,
-service availability and trustless operation to end­users when choosing between
+service availability and trustless operation to end-users when choosing between
-cryptocurrencies and existing easy­to­use centralized payment services and reduces the
+cryptocurrencies and existing easy-to-use centralized payment services and reduces the
-potential market size to which cryptocurrencies have fully­featured access to.
+potential market size to which cryptocurrencies have fully-featured access to.
-What is needed is a way for end­users to access the P2P network directly in a read­only (i.e.
+What is needed is a way for end-users to access the P2P network directly in a read-only (i.e.
-selfish, leaching, or non­contributing manner), using the kind of tools and protocols that they are
+selfish, leaching, or non-contributing manner), using the kind of tools and protocols that they are
 already using, and ensuring that that access is SPV based and with the ability to interoperate
 with any contributing node in the network, in other words a Client protocol.

 Cataloguing the major problems:
  - The communication protocol used in the Dash P2P network is a bespoke messaging
-protocol on non­standard ports that isn’t understood or used by most developers, hard to
+protocol on non-standard ports that isn’t understood or used by most developers, hard to
-implement, inaccessible to the clients with the largest end­user­payments market share
+implement, inaccessible to the clients with the largest end-user-payments market share
-(browsers) and even though it is available on mobile, as a non­standard protocol it is
+(browsers) and even though it is available on mobile, as a non-standard protocol it is
 often blocked in firewall policies and easier to censor by authorities.
  - Even with a p2p connection, the protocol is extremely complex to implement correctly,
 and developers need to understand cryptocurrency to a high degree to build applications